rafael-abuawad/joe-docs-v2/versioned_docs/version-V2.1/SDK/removeLiquidity.md

 ### Liquidity positions

-Use the [subgraph](/versioned_docs/version-V2.1/subgraphs.md#avalanche) to fetch your positions (Only applicable for `V2` pairs).
+Use the [subgraph](/versioned_docs/version-V2.1/subgraphs.md#avalanche) to fetch your positions (Only applicable to `V2` pairs).
 You need all the `binId`s where you have liquidity and the amount of `liquidity` in each bin.
 Below is an example of a GraphQL query to the subgraph's `LiquidityPositions` entity.
 ```graphql

 {